Pricesearcher: Research

 Data collected by Pricesearcher was presented at the Brighton SEO Conference in a presentation: "What we have learnt from indexing over half a billion products".
 Using the first 500 million products, Pricesearcher found that the average length of a product title was 48 characters (including spaces).
 Product descriptions averaged 522 characters, or 90 words.
 44.9% included shipping costs.
 40.2% did not provide dimensions such as size and colour.
-Their research shows that many retailers could improve their product listings by using brand terms as product keywords, using GTINs and putting product attributes in separate fields.
+Their research showed that many retailers could improve their product listings by using brand terms as product keywords, using GTINs and putting product attributes in separate fields.

 Between December 2016 and September 2017, Pricesearcher recorded 4 billion price changes globally.
 The country with the most price changes was the UK – one every six days.